Education

 Dr Johnson's House runs free workshops for Primary Schools.
 They last between 60 and 90 minutes, and cover areas of the English, History and Art Curriculum.
 We can also tailor workshops to your needs.

-To make an enquiry or book a workshop, please contact the Education Officer on 020 7353 3745 or fill in an enquiry form.
+To make an enquiry or book a workshop, please contact the Curator on 020 7353 3745 or fill in an enquiry form.

 History